 This is a partial scene from The Lion & The Wolf, a short-ish story set in 1795, based on the same lore as the Not the Same River series.
-It is 100% back story.
+It is 100% backstory.
 I’d written a tonne of notes about this pairing and really wanted to tell their story.
 I’m so glad I decided to go for it during July camp.
 I understand their motivations much better now, which will hopefully come across in the revisions for the main series.

 The story is unfinished, still in its first draft, but I know exactly where it’s going.
 It currently stands at just over 13K words.

-“Did I not procure a dozen invitations for you?”
+“Did I not procure a dozen invitations for you?” said Oskar.

 “Ladies’ drawing rooms?
 Stuffy ballrooms?
 Tiresome dinners?
 I wear fine clothes, eat fine foods, but the company grows irksome.”